dart-lang/site-www/src/_guides/language/effective-dart/design.md

 {% endprettify %}

-### DO use a setter for operations that conceptually change a property.
+### DO use setters for operations that conceptually change properties.

-The forces pushing you towards a setter versus a method are similar to when you'd choose a getter instead of a method.
+Deciding between a setter versus a method is similar to deciding between a getter versus a method.
 In both cases, the operation should be "field-like".

 For a setter, "field-like" means: